SIRIS – Twenty Five Years & Counting

 Everything Good Takes Time

 As the saying goes, “Everything good takes time”.
-In life, timing is everything and the same rings true for musical creation.
-There is new SIRIS music on the horizon for 2019 and beyond.
-The Brothers are back together again, collaborating and creating new music in both languages, just as they’ve successfully done over the past 20 plus years.
-A “Best of SIRIS” retrospective is on the way and there are also plans to release full length English and Chinese albums in 2019 and 2020.
+In life, timing is everything and the same rings true for music creation.
+There is new SIRIS music on the horizon for 2021and beyond.
+The Brothers are back together again, collaborating and creating new music in both languages, just as they’ve successfully done over the past 25 years.
+A “Best of SIRIS” retrospective is on the way and there are also plans to release full length English and Chinese albums in 2021 and 2022.

-For over 20 years, the name SIRIS has been synonymous with creativity and artistic freedom; fusing together influences from different cultures and styles; forming a unique sound that has truly become the “SIRIS” sound.
-As previously mentioned, the name SIRIS was derived from two Chinese characters meaning to “Surpass the Sun”.
-Now a little older and a little wiser, the original meaning of that name rings truer now than ever before.
-As they look to reach new artistic heights in music, the future shines brighter than ever.
-Their musical life and journey forges on, twenty plus years & counting.
+For over 25 years, the name SIRIS has been synonymous with creativity and artistic freedom; fusing together influences from different cultures and styles; forming a unique sound that has truly become the “SIRIS” sound.
+Now a little older and a little wiser, they look forward to reaching new artistic heights in music.
+Their musical life and journey forges on, twenty five years & counting.
 Not bad for two boys from Philly.